microsoft/CodeBERT/LongCoder/README.md

 ```

 # Reference
-If you use this code or UniXcoder, please consider citing us.
+If you use this code or LongCoder, please consider citing us.

 <pre><code>@article{longcoder,
     title={LongCoder: A Long-Range Pre-trained Language Model for Code Completion},